 By Councillor John Lyons, Independent Left

-I was in the Glin Sports Centre in Coolock on 11 August to watch the fantastic young boxer from Kilmore, Ava Henry, fight in the final of a European Championship in Georgia.
+I was in the Glin Sports Centre in Coolock on 11 August 2019 to watch the fantastic young fighter from Kilmore, Ava Henry boxing in the final of a European Championship in Georgia.

 Ava is an incredibly talented young person, hardworking and dedicated too.
 She won the silver medal although we all thought she had won the fight.